Siberian Husky Interesting Facts to Know:

-1. Siberian Huskies are not wolves, nor share wolf-like characteristics
+1. Siberian Huskies are not wolves, but evolve from common ancestor

-Huskies originate from Siberia many hundreds of years ago.
-They belong to the Spitz genetic family which, at least for the last 5000 years, has not been influenced by wolves.
-So next time you think a Husky is like a wolf, think again!
-They may look similar but their behaviours are very different.
+Huskies originate from Siberia many hundreds of years ago and they belong to the Spitz genetic family which, at least for the last 5000 years has not been influenced by wolves.
+But as high-arctic dogs they share some genetic similarities with Taimur Wolf.
+They may look similar to wolves, but their behaviours are very different.

-2. Siberian Huskies would rather lick you than bite you
+2. Huskies would rather lick you than bite you

 A Husky's behavior is typically fun-loving and energetic.
 They do not make good guard dogs.
 In fact the presence of somebody is likely to excite them and invite play, rather than protect.
 They are great with kids and, if you can keep up with their energetic nature, can be great family pets.